ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sea-girls-bloxx-free-tickets-nme-hq.markdown

   \ be required.
 Winners will be contacted via email on Monday 30 April 2018 to confirm\
   \ attendance.</p>"
 entry-title: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ in London\
-  \ on the 3rd of May 2018!"
+  \ on May 3"
-entry-content: "Dance along to some banging tunes courtesy of Sea Girls and BLOXX\
+entry-content: "Complete the form below to dance along to some banging tunes courtesy\
-  \ at the next NME Lock In in association with 19 Crimes Winery at NME's HQ in London.\
+  \ of Sea Girls and BLOXX at the next NME Lock In in association with 19 Crimes Winery\
-  \ Good luck!"
+  \ at NME's HQ in London."
 has-winner: false
 prize-description: "One pair of 35 tickets to see Sea Girls and BLOXX at NME HQ."
 prize-restrictions: "Over 18s only and ID will be required."